Support for Households:

 Energy Bill Relief Scheme

-This scheme will provide energy bill relief for non-domestic customers in Great Britain.
-Discounts will be applied to energy usage initially between 1 October 2022 and 31st March 2023, supporting businesses and public sector organisations such as schools and hospitals by providing a discount on wholesale gas and electricity prices.
+This scheme provided energy bill relief for non-domestic customers in Great Britain and Northern Ireland.
+Discounts applied to energy usage between 1st October 2022 and 31st March 2023, supporting businesses and public sector organisations such as schools and hospitals by providing a discount on wholesale gas and electricity prices.

 Other support for business/non-domestic customers